Reuters: 20th century

 Reuter's son Herbert de Reuter continued as general manager until his death by suicide in 1915.
 The company returned to private ownership in 1916, when all shares were purchased by Roderick Jones and Mark Napier; they renamed the company "Reuters Limited" and dropped the apostrophe.
 In 1923, Reuters began using radio to transmit news internationally, a pioneering act.
 In 1925, the Press Association (PA) of Great Britain acquired a majority interest in Reuters, and full ownership some years later.
+The company moved to a new headquarters at 85 Fleet Street in the 1930s.

 During the world wars, The Manchester Guardian reported that Reuters: "came under pressure from the British government to serve national interests.
 In 1941, Reuters deflected the pressure by restructuring itself as a private company."
 In 1941, the PA sold half of Reuters to the Newspaper Proprietors' Association, and co-ownership was expanded in 1947 to associations that represented daily newspapers in New Zealand and Australia.
 The new owners formed the Reuters Trust.
 The Reuters Trust Principles were put in place to maintain the company's independence.
 At that point, Reuters had become "one of the world's major news agencies, supplying both text and images to newspapers, other news agencies, and radio and television broadcasters."
-Also at that point, it directly or through national news agencies provided service to most countries, reaching virtually all the world's leading newspapers and many thousands of smaller ones, according to Britannica.
+Also at that point, it directly, or through national news agencies, provided service to most countries, reaching virtually all the world's leading newspapers and many thousands of smaller ones, according to Britannica.

 In 1961, Reuters scooped news of the erection of the Berlin Wall.
 Reuters was one of the first news agencies to transmit financial data over oceans via computers in the 1960s.
 In 1973, Reuters "began making computer-terminal displays of foreign-exchange rates available to clients."
 In 1981, Reuters began supporting electronic transactions on its computer network and afterwards developed a number of electronic brokerage and trading services.
 Reuters was floated as a public company in 1984, when Reuters Trust was listed on stock exchanges including the London Stock Exchange (LSE) and NASDAQ.
 Reuters later published the first story of the Berlin Wall being breached in 1989.

 Reuters was the dominant news service on the Internet in the 1990s.
 It earned this position by developing a partnership with ClariNet and PointCast, two early Internet-based news providers.